Last Updated on December 18, 2020 by The ‘Noms.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 When we sit down to plan our Thanksgiving meal, one thing we always have to plan for is a good cocktail.
-We usually sip on one in the hours after our big meal while we are hanging with family.
-We always want to serve something seasonal, so this year we are came up with the Maple Old Fashioned cocktail recipe.
-It’s a fall flavored variation of one of our favorite classic cocktails.
+We always want to serve something seasonal, so we came up with the Maple Old Fashioned cocktail recipe.
+It’s a fall flavored variation of one of our favorite classic cocktails, the Old Fashioned.

-Maple syrup is one of those great fall flavors that often gets overshadowed by big fall flavors like apple or pumpkin spice.
+Pure Maple syrup is a great fall flavor that often gets overshadowed by big fall flavors like apple or pumpkin spice.
 We also think maple shouldn’t be one that cocktail drinkers skip when the leaves start to fall.
 Sweet and rich, maple is great for cocktails as it can be used to add flavor while adding sweetness without diluting the drink.

 What Ingredients are Needed for the Maple Old Fashioned?